 IF YOU NEED TO CONTACT AN OFFICER

 CALL 717-243-7910 FOR ALL NON-EMERGENCY CALLS

 NEW INFORMATION FOR RESIDENTS REGARDING STRAY DOGS/CATS

 Feral (wild) cats can no longer be taken to the facility for euthanasia.
 Feral cats instead must be spayed or neutered and returned to their original location.
-The spay/neuter voucher form, which must accompany the cat, may also be picked up at the police department.
-This procedure has become necessary for the township to track for fiscal purposes, the number of stray dogs and cats being dropped off.
+This procedure has become necessary for the township to track the number of stray dogs and cats being dropped off for fiscal purposes.

 CLICK ON LINK BELOW FOR HOMELAND SECURITY INFORMATION

 A CHILD IS MISSING

 is a Fort Lauderdale-based non-profit organization founded in 1997.
 It was created because no community-based program existed for locating missing children, the disabled and elderly often (with Alzheimer's) during the crucial first hours of disappearance.

 A child goes missing every 40 seconds in the United States.
 Your child has a 1 in 42 chance of going missing.
 We also address helping the Elderly, Alzheimer's and the Disabled.